vbansal-29/Machine-Learning-Classify/README.md

+Classifying Handwritten Digits into Computer Characters using Machine Learning Algorithms and Neural Networks in C and RISC-V.
-# ML Classifying Handwritten Digits - Vishal Bansal
+- Vishal Bansal